 - To prove our point of questionable UI/UX choices, when we tried to preview photos we’d like to recover, the tool suggested we first recover them “to view full file”.
 Having to recover a file to preview it, to decide “if we want to recover it”, is the very definition of redundant.

-- The “theoretically” also applies to “you can recover your files with Data Recovery Wizard”.
+- The “theoretically” also applies to “you can recover your files with EaseUS Data Recovery Wizard”.
 Put a checkmark next to them and click on the Recover button.
 Soon, always theoretically, you’ll get them back.

-- Practically, where Disk Drill felt restricted for allowing us to recover only 500 MBs of files, Data Recovery Wizard is worse: you can’t recover anything if you don’t pay upfront for a subscription.
+- Practically, where Disk Drill felt restricted for allowing us to recover only 500 MBs of files, EaseUS Data Recovery Wizard is worse: you can’t recover anything if you don’t pay upfront for a subscription.

 Results

-Like Disk Drill, Data Recovery Wizard located the files we wanted to save.
+Like Disk Drill, EaseUS Data Recovery Wizard located the files we wanted to save.
 However, due to its trial’s limitations, we couldn’t get back a single one of them without paying for a license.
 As expected, it didn’t manage to magically produce results when trying to recover files from a fully-formatted SD card.

 Option C: Getting Back Formatted SD Card Files With MiniTool Power Data Recovery

-Many people swear by MiniTool Data Recovery Software Free for recovering data from formatted SD cards or any other type of storage device.
+Many people swear by MiniTool Data Recovery Software for recovering data from formatted SD cards or any other type of storage device.
 We liked how it performed when we tested it but thought its interface could be improved with some tweaks (like a full redesign).
 However, since as far as results go MiniTool’s Power Data Recovery is considered solid, we decided to give it a go.

 Installation

 Installation processes tend to be painless nowadays.
-Thus, after Disk Drill and Data Recovery Wizard, we didn’t expect any problems with MiniTool Power Data Recovery’s installation.
+Thus, after Disk Drill and EaseUS Data Recovery Wizard, we didn’t expect any problems with MiniTool Power Data Recovery’s installation.
 And yet, running its downloaded installer failed – twice.

 For some reason, its installation consists of two files, with one acting as a loader and the second being the main installer.
 Strange as that might sound, the first file kept renaming the second file with a non-executable extension, and then… couldn’t find it!
 By manually renaming the installer and running it ourselves, the process was completed successfully.
 Hurrah.